andrewchambers/bupstash/doc/man/bupstash-diff.1.md

 because it takes the full precision of timestamps and also the stored file hash into account when performing the diff operation.

+Bupstash supports ignoring items in the diff comparison to aid in analysis.
+Most useful are the `--ignore` values `times` to ignore file modification timestamps and `content` to ignore file size and hash changes.

 ## OUTPUT FORMAT

 Output is consistent with that of `bupstash list-contents`, except each line is